dolly8/Music-genre-classification/README.md

+## Genre_classification

-# Genre_classification
+# Introduction

-This project is based on song Genre Classification using CNN.
+The main aim of this project is to classify music according to their genres.
 It contains 10 music genres.
 The genres are - blues, classical, country, disco, pop, jazz, reggae, rock, metal